webcodejunkie/movie_api/README.md

 # Skullify

 Welcome to my application __Skullify__
-This web application will provide users with access to information about different movies, directors, and genres.
+This web application will provide users with access to information about different horror movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 ## The 5 Ws For Skullify